John Manzoni: Civil service career

 In February 2014, Manzoni joined the British civil service as the chief executive of the Major Projects Authority, a role under the remit of the Cabinet Office.
 His former BP boss John Browne, who had also left BP in 2007 sat on Manzoni's appointment panel but did not chair it.

-Whilst in this role, Manzoni also served as a director for the brewing and beverage company SABMiller, chair of the energy company Leyshon Energy and an adviser to the venture capital company Adamant Ventures.
+Whilst in this role, Manzoni also was a director for the brewing and beverage company SABMiller, chair of the energy company Leyshon Energy and an adviser to the venture capital company Adamant Ventures.

 On 13 October 2014, Manzoni was appointed as the first chief executive of the civil service, after the position was split out from that of the Head of the Home Civil Service when Bob Kerslake retired.
 A number of business figures who had been approached for the role were reported to have turned it down, with one commenting that the job was "un-doable", and the Financial Times reported that the government had drawn up a "plan B" to appoint Manzoni.
 His appointment was criticised by the Green Party Member of Parliament (MP) Caroline Lucas.

-As chief executive of the civil service, Manzoni resigned from his positions at Leyshon Energy and Adamant Ventures but continued to serve as a director for SABMiller, for which he was criticised by MPs including Sarah Wollaston, then a Conservative MP serving as chair of the health select committee, as a conflict of interest given SABMiller's opposition to minimum alcohol pricing.
+As chief executive of the civil service, Manzoni resigned from his positions at Leyshon Energy and Adamant Ventures but continued as a director for SABMiller, for which he was criticised by MPs including Sarah Wollaston, then a Conservative MP serving as chair of the health select committee, as a conflict of interest given SABMiller's opposition to minimum alcohol pricing.
 An open letter from medical professionals and charities argued that the director role was incompatible with his civil service role.
 The Cabinet Office said that it was satisfied that there was no conflict of interest, before later announcing that Manzoni would resign from his position as director in 2015.

 In 2015, Manzoni told a conference of the FDA trade union that civil service roles didn't need as much pay as they were more interesting than the private sector.
 In the role, he advocated a "functional" model of government aimed at developing skills across different government departments.

 Manzoni's position of chief executive was initially a five-year appointment, but was extended until April 2020 for continuity with changes in government following the 2019 United Kingdom general election.
 He was succeeded by Alex Chisholm, who took the title of chief operating officer of the Civil Service.

 Later career

 Manzoni was appointed to join the board of the alcohol company Diageo in 2020, with his term starting in October.

-Manzoni was appointed Chair-Designate for the newly renationalised Atomic Weapons Establishment in November 2020: he will take up the post on 1 July 2021.
+Manzoni was appointed chair-designate for the newly renationalised Atomic Weapons Establishment in November 2020, and took up the post in July 2021.